 The GMR (Joint Participation Council) consists of a small group of representatives of parents and teachers from all the HSV schools.
 It is the direct communication partner of the Executive Director and Supervisory Board, and discusses the policy of the HSV Foundation.
 The GMR consists of two representatives (a parent and a teacher) from each school/department of HSV.
+The Lighthouse is currently represented by a staff member.
 Any matter concerning just one school remains the responsibility and authorisation of the individual association (MR).